 Notes to God and Other Necessary Beings

-1. The sort of necessity I have in mind here and throughout is necessity of the metaphysical or broadly logical sort (see Plantinga 1974a).
+1. The sort of necessity referenced here and throughout is necessity of the metaphysical or broadly logical sort (see Plantinga 1974a).

-2. Unless otherwise specified, the abstract objects of which I speak in this essay are of the sort that exist necessarily (as opposed to, say, sets with contingent members).
-The reader also will notice that I'm assuming David Lewis' (1986) metaphysics of possible worlds is false.
+2. Unless otherwise specified, the abstract objects referenced in this essay are of the sort that exist necessarily (as opposed to, say, sets with contingent members).
+The reader should note the assumption of the falsity of David Lewis' (1986) metaphysics of possible worlds.

 3. See Leftow (1989) for helpful discussion of Leibniz on this matter.